• Skip to main content

 It Band help

-What to Foam Roll to Release IT Band
+How to Foam Roll IT Band?

 All right, so we can’t unlock the IT Band by beating it in to a pulp and we definitely need to strengthen other areas, but that doesn’t mean you’re off the hook for foam rolling.
-I’ve written detailed tips on finding the right foam roller and using it correctly, but here are the ares I would focus on to help your body release the tightness in your ITB WITHOUT rolling on your IT Band.

 We need to ensure everything around it loosens up given it a chance to breathe!
+The following video will show you how to hit each of the areas described below.

 Quads